Revisiting Multivariate Time Series Forecasting with Missing Values: Methodology

 \subsubsection{Informativeness Principle}

 To balance the compactness objective, the informativeness principle ensures that the representation $Z$ preserves sufficient information for the forecasting task.
-To derive a tractable lower bound for the informativeness term, we follow the framework in~\citep{voloshynovskiy1912information} and \cref{eq:XYZRelation}, and assume that time series data follow a Gaussian distribution with fixed variance~($\sigma^2I$), i.e., $q_{\theta}(y|z)=\mathcal{N}(\widehat{y},\sigma^2I)$~\citep{choi2023conditional}.
-The derivation proceeds as follows:
+To derive a tractable lower bound for the informativeness term, we follow the framework in~\citep{voloshynovskiy1912information} and \cref{eq:XYZRelation}, and assume that prediction errors follow a Gaussian distribution with fixed variance~$\sigma^2$, i.e., $q_{\theta}(y|z)=\mathcal{N}(\widehat{y},\sigma^2I)$~\citep{choi2023conditional}.
+The derivation proceeds as:

 thus encouraging the model to extract task-relevant information from intermediate representations.